campanam/Avipoxvirus/README.md

 outdir: Output directory
 outstem: Output file stem
 taxon: Taxon to search for in MEGAN LCA files
+profiledamage: Whether to run DNA damage profiling (true or false)
+refseq: Path to reference sequence for damage profiling

 ## Running the Pipeline
 Enter the command: